pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 application as a whole into "materialised views" that are specifically designed to support such queries.

-We can propagate the state of the application in a reliable way by propagating all of the aggregate events in the order they were stored.
+We can propagate the state of the application by propagating all of the aggregate events.
 That is why the recorder positions stored events in both an aggregate sequence and a sequence for the application as a whole.
 The application sequence has all the aggregate events of an application in the order they were stored.

+The notification log supports selecting "event notifications" from the application sequence.
+An event notification is a stored event that also has an integer ID that indicates the position in the application sequence.

+This allows the state of the application to be propagated and processed in a progressive and reliable way.
 Because all aggregate events are recorded within an atomic transaction in two sequences (an aggregate sequence and the application sequence) there will never be an aggregate event that does not also appear in